 In case you can’t tell yet, we love tag!
 In this version, whenever “it” tags another player, they hook arms with that person and continue on together.
 Before you know it, there’s a long chain (or blob) or people chasing just one kid.
 It’s really funny to watch and even more fun to play.

-Army/Navy is all about memory, following instructions and not cheating.
+Army/Navy is all about memory, following instructions, and not cheating.
 Depending on the command you call, kids from each team (Army and Navy) will race or crawl towards the opposite side of the field.
 There’s even a command for freezing and not moving at all.
 If you catch a kid moving when they’re not supposed to, you can either decide they’re out or send them back to the beginning.

 Playing dodgeball can feel a bit sketchy and cruel, especially if the kids don’t know each other and aren’t friends.
 If everyone gets along, though, dodgeball can be just another fun way to let off some steam with your friends.

 Remember kickball?
 It’s like baseball, but without the bat and with a much bigger ball!
-All you need are some shoes, cones or other markers to serve as the “bases” and you’re ready to play.
+All you need are some shoes, cones, or other markers to serve as the “bases” and you’re ready to play.
 Every grown-up has a childhood kickball memory.
 Now it’s time to help create your own child’s kickball memory.

 13. Flashlight Tag

 Flashlight tag is superior to all over tag games.
 You heard it here first.
 This game is best (read: only) played in the dark.
 The gist is simple: Hide while “It” counts.
 “It” gets a flashlight.
-You’re safe to move around, run or stay in one place.
-If “It” shines their light on you, you’re out or that person become “it” and you start over.
+You’re safe to move around, run, or stay in one place.
+If “It” shines their light on you, you’re out or that person becomes “it” and you start over.
 One way to keep this game going longer is to give each player a flashlight.
 As the original “it” finds more players, those players become additional members of the “it” party, capable of finding and tagging people, as well.
 The last person found is the first “it” in the new game.